The Academy with John Gress

 I didn’t get to where I am without help; that’s why I want to pass along my knowledge to others.
 This workshop series is for anyone who wants to take their lighting to the next level.
 I love to explore lighting, and to experiment with new techniques and ideas to refine my craft and to create better images every time I pick up a camera.
 But I also love empowering photographers to build their self-confidence and their skills.

 "One of the nation’s foremost experts on lighting."

 - 9:00am – 9:30am Meet & Greet

-- 9:30am – 11:00am One & Two Lights Demonstration and Practice
+- 10:00 – 11:00am One & Two Lights Demonstration and Practice

-- 11:00 – 12:00pm Lunch
+- 11:00 – 12:00pm Lunch (provided)

 - 12:00pm – 4:00pm Hands-on Lighting Setups with model

-- 4:10pm – 5:00pm Retouching / Post Processing Demonstration
+- 4:00pm – 5:00pm Retouching / Post Processing Demonstration

 - 5:00pm – 6:00pm Hands on Retouching